ThePhilippeH/EVE-software/ScientificBackground.md

 ## 2. DBSCAN-based cluster finding
 Density-based spatial clustering of applications with noise (DBSCAN) is an algorithm which clusters points based on their local density, and is routinely used in SMLM data analysis [@martens_raw_2022].
 To save computation time for the DBSCAN algorithm, we remove most noise in two steps.
 First, (only in the case of analysing positive and negative events together), we filter out events that show either an on-to-off-event or off-to-on-event sequence per pixel (Supplementary Figure \ref{fig:DBSCAN} a, b).
 This is based on the rationale that single-molecule emissions usually trigger a sequence of multiple, consecutive on-events while turning on (and a sequence of multiple off-events when going dark) and thus trigger several thresholds and therefore show event sequences of the same polarity.
 Noise, on the other hand, is more likely to fluctuate around an on average constant background level, resulting in polarity-switching on-to-off and off-to-on event sequences.
 Second, for each event, a neighbor count is performed within a set spatiotemporal radius and compared against the average data density of the entire dataset (Supplementary Figure \ref{fig:DBSCAN} c).
 Only events which have at least N (user-definable) times more neighbors than average remain, others are discarded.
 This ‘high-density dataset’ is then processed via DBSCAN with user-definable radius and minimum cluster points, to obtain single clusters for each single-molecule emission (Supplementary Figure \ref{fig:DBSCAN} d).
 The bounding boxes of this cluster (optionally plus an additional area of user-defined spatiotemporal size) are then used to extract all, unfiltered events (i.e. raw events except hot-pixels, which are removed by a filter for consecutive > 30 positive or negative events) in this bounding box.
 These final candidate are passed on for sub-pixel localization.

 ![Schematic representation of the DBSCAN-based finding routine. a.
-Raw event data in a certain spatiotemporal area. b.
+Raw EBS data in a certain spatiotemporal area. b.
 Consecutive event-filtering, where only on-to-on and off-to-off sequences of events remain. c.
 Filtering for events that have a density higher than 1.5 times the average density in a [240 nm; 40 ms] radius. d.
 Clusters obtained when running the DBSCAN algorithm on the data in c with radius of 6 and minimum cluster points of 15.](Markdown_info/SciBG_DBSCAN.png){#fig:DBSCAN}

 ## 3. Frame-based finding